Lavanyask03/voice_assistant/README.md

 # About
-Voice assistant that takes in voice commands and performs tasks. <br>

-AI Voice Assistant in Python using speech recognition.
-The application takes in voice commands from the user and performs the respective tasks.
-The tasks include launching any system application, telling the time, playing a song, sending an email, tell the news or top stories, giving answers for questions, opening the search query in Google, Wikipedia and YouTube.
+Voice Assistant in Python using speech recognition.
+The application takes in voice commands from the user and performs the respective tasks like:
+* Launch any system application
+* Tell the time
+* Play a song
+* Send an email
+* Tell the news or top stories
+* Answer your questions by searching the web
+* Open the search query in Google, Wikipedia and YouTube.

 # Run on local machine
 1. Clone the repository